complexdatacollective/documentation.networkcanvas.com/docs/tutorials/server-workflows.md

 To use Server with a field device, you will first have to pair the device with Server.
 Pairing requires exchanging encryption keys between Server and the field device.
 Once paired, you can download a protocol from Server to Interviewer and upload data collected in Interviewer back to Server.

 To begin, make sure you have both Interviewer and Server programs open and running on the same network.
-With Interviewer open on your field device, scroll down to the ‘Server Status’ panel at the bottom of the start screen.
+With Interviewer open on your field device, scroll down to the 'Server Status' panel at the bottom of the start screen.
 Interviewer will automatically search for any Servers available on its same network.
-This process is called ‘automatic discovery.’
+This process is called 'automatic discovery.'
 If Interviewer detects an instance of Server, it will appear as a card on the panel displaying the name of the computer, IP address, and network on which the Server program is running.

 To trigger the pairing process, click the card.
 The Interviewer screen will then show a message that the pairing request has been initiated and must now be acknowledged within the Server app.

 {% include nc-image src="assets/img/server-guide/pairing-message-interviewer.png" %}

-Next, you will acknowledge the request to pair the devices by clicking the pink “Pair with Device” button in Server.
+Next, you will acknowledge the request to pair the devices by clicking the pink "Pair with Device" button in Server.

 {% include nc-image src="assets/img/server-guide/pair-confirmation-server.png" %}